mortefy/liteconnector/README.md

 # liteconnector
-Simple Sqlite3 synch connector for python
+Simple and easy to use Sqlite3 connector for python3. also can be used in sync apps

 How to use: